ssube/prometheus-sql-adapter/README.md

   would make it difficult to compress chunks.
 Most `lid`s remain inactive when they have not been used in a few minutes, when their pod or job completes, but there are no guarantees around that.

-- Putting hashed `lid`s into a cache in each adapter would allow them to avoid re-hashing duplicate labels.
-Since Prometheus seems to pick an adapter and stick with it, most labels are a duplicate of something seen in the last few writes.
-Since `lid`s are unlikely to flap between active and inactive, even an LRU cache with the TTL set to a few sample periods would cache most or all of the labels it had seen.
-This would increase the adapter's memory usage by a substantial amount and introduce a potential memory leak (an LRU cache would address the leak).
+- Using a TTL cache rather than LRU (or 2Q) would allow the adapter to drop old label sets after some time.
+The maximum size provided to the LRU cache prevents labels from accumulating without limit over time, but does nothing to evict labels that have not been seen recently.